FBI arrests Tennessee man for 1992 murders of Indiana 4-year-old and her mom

 "This was a horrific crime that shocked our local community in 1992," said Det.
 Lt.
 Nicholas Wardrip of the Hobart Police Dept. "Lofton was born in East Chicago, IN but moved to Tennessee at an early age.
 Lofton was interviewed by investigators in September 2020; however, he denied knowing either victim or even being in Indiana at the time of the murders.
 Investigators utilized DNA technology and interviewed witnesses to bring the case together against Lofton."

-Lofton was arrested in Jackson, TN by Jackson Police on Feb.
+Lofton was arrested in Jackson, Tennessee by Jackson Police on Feb.
 5, 2021 and is currently awaiting extradition back to Lake County.

 "This case should serve as notice to those committing violent crimes in Northwest Indiana that the tireless investigators of the FBI's GRIT Task Force will never rest to ensure justice for those who have been victimized, even if it's 29 years later," said FBI Indianapolis GRIT Task Force Supervisory Special Agent Michael Peasley.

-This is the 9th cold case GRIT has solved since 2018.
+This is the ninth cold case GRIT has solved since 2018.
 GRIT investigators are asking anyone with information on a cold case to call 219-942-4899.